Honduran art: Music

 Old Pipe Organ of The Cathedral of Comayagua.

-Music has developed since pre-Hispanic times, the ancient Mayans already had their own musical instruments such as aerophones and Yaxchilán clay frogs.
-During the colonial era, new musical influences were received and after the independence of Central America the cultivation of music continued in Honduras, traditional music and instruments began to be rescued.
-In 1936, the Francisco R. Díaz Zelaya National Conservatory of Music (public institution) was founded.
+In pre-Hispanic times, the ancient Mayans had their own musical instruments such as aerophones and Yaxchilán-style clay frogs.
+During the Spanish colonial era, new musical influences, particularly sacred music but also colloquial music, occurred due to the introduction of European instruments, the most widespread being the Spanish guitar and violins.
+Music during the colonial period was dominated by baroque and religious music which syncretized with local culture, resulting in an evolution into a very regional style.

+After the independence of Central America, the cultivation of music continued in Honduras and indigenous traditional music and instruments began to be rescued.
+In 1936, the Francisco R. Díaz Zelaya National Conservatory of Music was founded.
+Following the arrival of American cultural influence to the country, due to the banana plantations of UFCO and Standard Fruit Company, new musical genres such as Jazz and Blues began spreading.
+As the decades passed, English music gradually began to gain more relevance in the country, with Honduran new rock bands born between the 1960s and 1980s.

 In 1984, the incorporation of the national music conservatory into the national educational system was approved.
-Its graduates obtained a bachelor's degree in music, where Students are trained in various string instruments such as violin, viola, cello, double bass, guitar, piano, wind instruments such as flute, oboe, clarinet, bassoon, horn, saxophone, trumpet, trombone, tuba, and also in instruments percussion with theoretical-practical classes.
-Among the various national groups and orchestras we have the National Symphony Orchestra, the Youth Symphony Orchestra, the band of the supreme powers and the national marimba "Alma de Honduras."
+Students are trained in various string instruments such as violin, viola, cello, double bass, guitar, piano, wind instruments such as flute, oboe, clarinet, bassoon, horn, saxophone, trumpet, trombone, tuba, and also in instruments percussion with theoretical-practical classes.
+Among the various national groups and orchestras are the National Symphony Orchestra, the Youth Symphony Orchestra, the Band of the Supreme Powers, and the national marimba "Alma de Honduras."

-At an international level, the musical group stood out: 'Banda Blanca'; with his hits "Sopa de Caracol", "Fiesta", "Saben Quien Arrived", among many others.
-Although the group produces merengue rhythms, calypso and other Afro-Antillean rhythms, its specialty is the 'Punta' rhythm, which became popular in the 1990s.
-Honduras has a deep-rooted Rock culture that stated thanks to American influence in the country that dates back to the 60s with the birth of groups like "Los Robbins", in later years groups such as Diablos Negros, Delirium, Le Fou, La Pared, Café Guancasco, Horus etc. joined the movement.
+At an international level, the musical group Banda Blanca began to gain traction with their songs "Sopa de Caracol", "Fiesta", "Saben Quien Arrived", among many others.
+Although the group produces merengue rhythms, calypso, and other Afro-Antillean rhythms, the band's specialty is the Punta rhythm, which became popular in the 1990s.
+Honduras has a deep-rooted Rock culture which stems back to American influence during the 1960s with the birth of groups like "Los Robbins".
+In later years, groups such as Diablos Negros, Delirium, Le Fou, La Pared, Café Guancasco, and Horus joined the movement.

 Cinema

-El Xendra is a 2012 sci-fi thriller film, which challenged Honduran cinema for its UFO theme.

-It could be said that the arrival of cinema was due to the liberal reform and the entry of several foreigners into Honduras, however, the true Honduran cinema began with the filmmaker Sami Kafati, who studied cinematography in Rome in the 1960s.
-His first cinematographic work was the experimental film Mi Amigo Ángel, produced in 1962 and is the first film in the cinematography of Honduras.

-Other national productions are "No hay Tierra Sin Dueño" (1984–1996), a feature-length fiction film by Sami Kafati.
+The first "true" Honduran cinema began with the filmmaker Sami Kafati, who studied cinematography in Rome in the 1960s.
+His first cinematographic work was the experimental film Mi Amigo Ángel, produced in 1962 and is the first official film of the cinematography of Honduras.
+Sami Kafati also directed another national production, No hay Tierra Sin Dueño (1984–1996), a feature-length fiction film.

 Currently, the playwrights Hispano Durón Gómez, Mario Jaén, among others, stand out.

 Some of the most recent films produced in Honduras are: